open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 failed or timed out.

-`Collect` does not have any required parameters, however, individual language clients MAY choose to support optional parameters (e.g. callback, filter, timeout).
+`Collect` does not have any required parameters, however, individual language clients MAY choose to add parameters (e.g. callback, filter, timeout).
 Individual language clients MAY choose the return value type, or do not return anything.

 ### Base exporting MetricReader